coder-mike/preinterview-test/readme.md

 It is primarily aimed at software development positions at the moment.
 The questions can contain code samples.
 The answers can also contain code.
 For simplicity, both the questions and answers will be edited as markdown.

+## Contributing

+To contribute, clone the repository, and run `npm install` (you need nodejs installed to do this).
+To run the website, it's useful to create a `Procfile` with the following content:

+    web: supervisor ./bin/www

+(For this you also must have supervisor installed).

+You must also have a `.env` file with environment variables.
+Specifically, you need to add a `CLOUDANT_URL` to the env file to be able to connect to the couch database (it does not need to be Cloudant specifically, but that's what we're using).

+The to start the website, then run `nf start`.
+This requires that you've installed `node-foreman`.

 ## General Design

-The project is in the design phase.
+The project is mainly in the design phase.

 The home screen will say what the website is, and present the user with two options: are you here as an employer or an employee?
 The new user will click the appropriate button.

 As an employee, the user will type the name of the company they want to test for.
 In the early days we'll keep this list reasonably private, since there won't be many companies.
 The user can click on the company.

 The most fundamental operation will be where a company sets up a profile, and creates tests.
-Each test has a dedicate private URL.
-The test URL will be sent to an applicant to compete.
+Each test has a dedicated private URL.
+The test URL can be sent to an applicant to compete.
 The applicant will click the URL and it will open a start page for the test.
 The start page will show the company name and logo, the name of the test, and a short description or the test, including the time  duration, perhaps the number of questions, and a note about the process and format, and say that the test should only be taken once (if that's true).
 To start a new test, type your email address and click start.
 (Note about email address being used for identity purposes only, and no spam)

 We can expect that sometimes multiple applicants will use the same computer to complete the test.
 For example if the computer is at a recruitment agency or in an interview room.
 But we also want the applicant to be able to resume the test if their Internet or browser fails (or the server fails for some reason).
 I think the easiest way to do this is to maintain a list of test sessions in the web session.
 If the email address matches the session then that test session is resumed.